Sukumaru/TIMORIS/README.md

 | **Mammary Ducts**         | Transport of milk from glands to nipple         | **Breast Tissue**        |
 | **Seminiferous Tubules**  | Sperm production and maturation                 | **Testes**               |
 | **Bile Ducts**            | Transport of bile for digestion                 | **Liver & Gallbladder**  |

-The need to detect and characterize specialized tissue structures in kidney, liver, germ and other organ systems where tubules play a crucial role.

-The advancements in spatially resolved transcriptomics technologies that provide unprecedented resolution but lack standardized tools for spatial pattern detection.

-The growing interest in integrating machine learning and statistical modeling with biological data to reveal new insights into tissue organization and disease mechanisms.

 ## Description